formkit/docs-content/guides/create-a-tailwind-theme.md

 From there we need to do two things:

 - Add the `formKitTailwind` plugin from `@formkit/themes` to our project's `tailwind.config.js` file.
+- Create a theme file (something like `tailwind-theme.js`) in our project.
-- Import the `generateClasses` helper function from `@formkit/themes` and use it where we define our FormKit config options.
+- Import the `generateClasses` helper function from `@formkit/themes` and use it with our theme in our FormKit config options.

 ```js
 // tailwind.config.js